dotnet/iot/src/devices/LidarLiteV3/samples/README.md

 `RepeatInfinitely`), a loop count (if mode is `Repeat`), and a delay between measurements (default to 10 hz).
 A delay of `20` is about `100 hz`.

-With a repetition mode set, use `Distance` and `Velocity` to retrieve the current readings in cm.
+With a repetition mode set, use `Distance` to retrieve the current readings in `Length`.
-Negative velocity is toward the device, positive velocity is away the device.
-The unit is cm and depends on the delay.
-The default 10 hz is about 0.1 m/s.
+Use `DifferenceBetweenLastTwoDistances` to get a velocity reading.
+Negative values indicate that the object is moving toward the device, positive indicates it's moving away.
+The value is dependent on the delay, and the default 10 hz is about 0.1 m/s.

 ```csharp
 using (var llv3 = new LidarLiteV3(CreateI2cDevice()))